-This is our flagship orchestra.
+This is our flagship string orchestra.
 Children usually will have achieved Grade 7 – 8 on their violin and Grade 6 on violas or cellos to take part.
 We play some very challenging repertoire including works specially written for us, therefore personal practice outside of YMC is certainly necessary.

 Practice parts are given and it is of great benefit if students could look at them during the week beforehand.
 Some might need to take their music to their teachers for a little extra help.